 Although raised Christian, Laveau says that African traditional spiritual systems have always been an important part of his daily life.
 Many of these practices took the form of strict family superstitions: “You know, we don’t split poles when we go to the grocery store.
 We don’t sweep over each other’s feet.
 We won’t eat peanuts inside of the house.
 Every New Year, everybody has to have a spoon of black-eyed peas,” he explains.

-His ambitious final-year project at Westside High School—an encyclopedia of spiritual practices rooted in West African heritage— spurred his exploration of these
+His ambitious final-year project at Westside High School—an encyclopedia of spiritual practices rooted in West African heritage— spurred his exploration of these family traditions.

 The project expanded Laveau’s understanding of Hoodoo and its amalgamation of West African spiritual practices passed on by African slaves in the Americas.
 Many vestiges of Hoodoo, he learned, have remained in the daily lives of many African-Americans without their tacit acknowledgment of the traditions’ root origins.